jboss-developer/jboss-eap-quickstarts/servlet-filterlistener/README.md

         This is only a test!
 2. Click *Send*.
-3. The servlet intercepts and removes the vowels from the text entered in the form and displays:
+3. The servlet filter intercepts and removes the vowels from the text entered in the form and displays:

         You Typed: Ths s nly tst!
 4. The server console displays the following log messages: